 In the fridge.
-Place the marinated tomatoes in a jar or any airtight container.
+Place the marinated cherry tomatoes in a jar or any airtight container.
 Make sure to place it in the refrigerator after two hours to reduce the risk of spoilage.
 Tomatoes in marinade will keep well in the refrigerator for up to 3-4 days.

 Chill, not freeze.
 I do not recommend freezing for longer term storage.
 Freezing will give the tomatoes a weird texture after they thaw.
 It is easy enough to make anyways, so just plan to make only as much as you can use for a few days.

 Remove chill.
 I prefer removing them from the fridge 30 minutes before serving them.
 However, if you are in a rush, you can quickly heat them using your microwave.

 This recipe for cherry tomato marinade is sunshine on a plate!
 So, next time you see a bunch of tomatoes in the farmer’s market, or if you happen to harvest them fresh from your garden, I hope you give this easy tomato recipe a try!